Tanndev/Maelstrom/documentation/rules.md

 Abilities are the learned or developed traits that define the specific things a character knows how to do.
 Many player characters will have 3-4 dots in a few abilities and almost some characters will have a couple dots in many different abilities.

-Most abilities have lists of specialties and advanced specialties.
-These can be purchased so long as you have at least one dot in the ability. <!-- TODO Add character advancement link --> See [Specialty](#specialty) for how these affect your rolls.
+Most abilities have lists of [general specialties](#general-specialties) and [advanced specialties](#advanced-specialties).
+These can be purchased so long as you have at least one dot in the ability. <!-- TODO Add character advancement link -->

 ##### Talents
 Talents represent abilities that come naturally to characters, but which may have been honed and trained over the years.